Riyashkhan2004/rina-games/README.md

-# rina-games
+# Rina Games

+## About Project

-A collection of mini games developed using HTML, CSS and JavaScript.
+Rina Games is a collection of mini games created using web technologies.

+This project focuses on frontend development and interactive user experience.

+## Technologies Used

+- HTML
+- CSS
+- JavaScript

+## Features

+- Multiple mini games
+- Interactive UI
+- Responsive design
+- User friendly interface

+## Games Included

+- Game 1
+- Game 2
+- Game 3

+## How To Run

+1. Download the project
+2. Open index.html

+## Author

+Riyash Khan